What makes Canadian eggs so sustainable?

 Egg farmers take pride in delivering safe, high-quality eggs to Canadians.
 Each egg meets strict national food safety standards.

-- Every egg farmer in Canada follows the Start Clean–Stay Clean® on-farm food safety program.
+- Egg farmers in Canada follow the Start Clean–Stay Clean® on-farm food safety program.
 The program is based on the internationally accepted HACCP approach to prevent, reduce or eliminate food safety hazards.

 - Egg farmers must meet the requirements of both the national Animal Care Program and Start Clean-Stay Clean® program to receive and maintain their Egg Quality Assurance™ (EQA®) certification.